CodeFirstGirls/beginners-week-one/README.md

 Welcome to Code First Girls!

-To complete this excercise, click on the green `Clone or Download` button on the top right, and select the `Download ZIP` option.
+To complete this exercise, click on the green `Clone or Download` button on the top right, and select the `Download ZIP` option.

 Unzip the folder and move it into your `coding_course` folder.
 Then, open the whole folder in Atom.